Clients benefit from Valerie Hughes’ unrivalled experience in international trade and WTO law.

 Valerie is one of Canada’s leading lawyers in international treaty law.
 She argued Canada’s first investor-state dispute under the NAFTA.
 She represented Canada before the International Court of Justice in a dispute with the United States over the fishing grounds off Canada’s east coast, and before an international tribunal that determined the international maritime boundary off Newfoundland and the French islands of Saint-Pierre and Miquelon.

-Valerie is appointed to the Roster for NAFTA Chapter 19 Binational Panels and named to the Roster of Panel Chairs for the CPTPP.
-She is also a member of the Roster of Panelists under Article 31 of the Canada-United States-Mexico Agreement (CUSMA).
+Valerie is a member of the pool of arbitrators for the WTO Multi-Party Interim Appeal Arrangement, has been named to the Roster of Panel Chairs for the CPTPP and is also a member of the Roster of Panelists under Article 31 of the Canada-United States-Mexico Agreement (CUSMA) as well as the binational panel roster under Chapter 10 of the CUSMA.

 Valerie served in senior counsel and leadership positions in her 22 years with the Government of Canada.
 She was most recently Assistant Deputy Minister and Counsel to the Department of Finance.
 She also served in the Departments of Justice and Foreign Affairs and International Trade.